jaspreet09915/carousel/README.md

 This code will be ameliorated in the future to add features to the carousel.
 Below you will find features that I plan to add in the future.

-* Timer: The timer is supposed to move to the next slide in the carousel.
-Its code is working, yet it needs to be reset on click, swipe, and keyboard input.
-* Timer interval: Set a given time interval for the timer
 * Pausing timer: After the timer is added, I plan to add an option to manually pause the timer.
 * Multislide display